Chart Color Schemes

 Educational attainment in Greenmount aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Greenmount trail show that 21% of residents aged 15+ have university degrees, compared to the Australian average of 30.4%.
-Bachelor degrees are most common at 15.1%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
-Vocational credentials are also prevalent, with 42.1% of residents holding such qualifications – advanced diplomas at 11.9% and certificates at 30.2%.
-Educational participation is high, with 29.4% currently enrolled in formal education: 11.4% in primary, 8.8% in secondary, and 3.8% in tertiary education.
+Educational qualifications in Greenmount trail regional benchmarks show that 21.0% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
+Bachelor degrees are the most common at 15.1%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
+Vocational credentials are also prominent, with 42.1% of residents aged 15+ holding them – advanced diplomas at 11.9% and certificates at 30.2%.
+Educational participation is high, with 29.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education